guikarai/PERA/data-collection.md

-# PERDA - Data collection procedure for z/OS
-There are both SMF Records and Configuration/Display dumps to be collected.
+The PERDA and the Crypto Assessment are designed to provide customers with a comprehensive review of their crypto posture and to identify any security gaps that need to be addressed.
+The assessment team will provide their customer with a Health check report that will include findings and any recommended actions to be taken.
+This may include IBM Z specific configuration optimizations that can evolve in follow-up remediation projects, but also more general and best practices optimization suggestions.

+This document is intended to provide guidelines to customers for required data collection to ensure successful delivery of PERDA and Crypto assessment.

-In order to be able to analyze the hardware crypto utilization, z/OS and some key subsystems, we need to gather SMF records for all systems that will define the scope of the Crypto assessment study.
+In order to be able to analyze the hardware crypto utilization, z/OS and some key subsystems, we need to gather SMF records for all systems that will define the scope of the PERDA Study and the Crypto assessment study.

 # SMF Records
-SMF records allow us to analyse your z/OS crypto performance and configuration to potentially detect bottleneck and propose optimization recommendations.
-We need to following SMF records for a standard Crypto assessment study:
+SMF records allow us to analyze your z/OS crypto performance and configuration to potentially detect bottleneck and propose optimization recommendations.
+We need the following SMF records:
-Hardware and z/OS:
 * **SMF 70-79**
 * **SMF 14, 15**
 * **SMF 30**